dezren39-dev/i2c_puppet_sqfmi/README.md

 Physical alt does not send an actual Alt key, but remaps the output scancodes to the range 135 to 161 in QWERTY order.
 This should be combined with a keymap for proper symbol output.
 This allows symbols to be customized without rebuilding the firmware, as well as proper use of the actual Alt key.

-### The rest of the Readme

-I have not yet updated any other part of the Readme file.

-## Checkout
+## Checkout / Init Submodules

-The code depends on the Raspberry Pi Pico SDK, which is added as a submodule.
-Because the Pico SDK includes TinyUSB as a module, it is not recommended to do a recursive submodule init, and rather follow these steps:
+This repository depends on the Raspberry Pi Pico SDK, which is added as a submodule.
+Because the Pico SDK includes TinyUSB as its own module, it is not recommended to do a recursive submodule init, and rather follow these steps:

     git clone https://github.com/solderparty/i2c_puppet
     cd i2c_puppet
     git submodule update --init
     cd 3rdparty/pico-sdk
     git submodule update --init

+Alternatively, feel free to invoke the `initialize-submodules.sh` script.
+This script will perform the equivalent and inform you of the current submodule status.

 ## Build